AnusPropeller/Discord-Nuker-Selfbot/README.md

 - Webhooks
 ### Permission based User Removal
 - Given kick permissions, the bot tries to prune all kickable members with >1 day of inactivity
-- As a last ditch effort, it tries to use dyno bot to ban/kick users: must have permission
 - Given only kick permission, it does just that, same with ban permission
+- Given both kick and ban permission, it alternates between kicking and banning.
+  - Effectively removes users twice as fast.
-- Given both kick and ban permission, it alternates between them to remove users quickly, and, given enough time, will go back and ban the kicked users.
+  - Given time, the bot will go back and ban the kicked users.
+- Tries to utilize Dyno bot as a last ditch effort to kick/ban users
+  - When using commands, the bot tries to find the lowest useable voice-channel.
+If there are none it opts for the lowest usable text channel.
 ### User Silencing
 - Given manage channel permissions, the bot mass edits all channels to deny read message and send message permissions.
 - Given manage guild permissions, the bot adds an automod rule that blocks all messages, and times the sender out for a day.